 The Open University of the Netherlands is developing a policy framework for research data management.
-Additionally the university is working on centralized support for researchers.
+Additionally the university offers centralised support for researchers.

 Data management plan